Contacts | Program of Study | Program Requirements | Summary of Requirements | Grading | Honors | Advising | Courses

 BA Project

 The BA capstone project is to be completed in the student's last year of study.
 The project should be approved by the Director of Undergraduate Studies and supervised by a faculty member of the student's choice in Comparative Literature.
 It may be co-advised by a faculty member from another department.
-Students must complete their formal application to the major by spring of third year and should identify a faculty advisor at that time.
+Students must complete their formal application to the major by spring of third year and should identify a faculty adviser at that time.

 One obvious choice for a BA project is a substantial essay in comparative or interdisciplinary literary study.
 This option should not, however, rule out other possibilities.
 Alternative examples are a translation from a foreign literature with accompanying commentary, or a written project based on research done abroad in another language and culture relating to comparative interests.
 Students are urged to base their project on comparative concepts and to make use of the language proficiency that they will develop as they meet the program's requirements.